jjermany/Plex-Donate/README.md

 npm run dev            # run locally with nodemon
 ```

-After the server is running visit `http://localhost:3000`, sign in with the admin password from `.env`, and fill in the integration credentials directly from the dashboard.
+After the server is running visit `http://localhost:3000`, sign in with the admin username and password, and fill in the integration credentials directly from the dashboard.
+The default username is `admin`.
+On first start Plex Donate generates a secure temporary password and prints it to the server log so you can sign in and change it from the dashboard.

 ### Environment variables